 - Because mobile imaging is a relatively new service in the medical industry, many physicians, skilled nursing facilities and patients are unaware of how this class of technologies is changing the healthcare landscape.

 Evolving factors in healthcare administration, such as the recent implementation of PDPM, are completely changing how facilities administer healthcare and evaluate success.
 As a result, mobile imaging services are continuing to gain momentum for their ability to provide faster, more convenient and cost-effective imaging services compared to traditional third-party facilities.

 What is Mobile Imaging?

 When people hear the world mobile imaging, they typically think of portable X-Ray imaging.
 While this service still makes up a large part of the technology, mobile imaging providers now offer more comprehensive imaging services, such as ultrasound and EKG.

 With mobile imaging, certified technologists and radiologists go directly to a medical facility, residence or place of business with all of the necessary equipment needed to conduct a variety of diagnostic screenings.

 As mentioned above, the three primary imaging technologies are X-Ray, EKG and Ultrasound, which can be utilized for various purposes:

-Check the health of the heart when other diseases or conditions are present such as high blood pressure, high cholesterol, cigarette smoking, diabetes
+- Check the health of the heart when other diseases or conditions are present such as high blood pressure, high cholesterol, cigarette smoking, diabetes or heart disease

 Benefits of Mobile Imaging for Care Providers